jas8726/flags-estore/docs/DesignDoc.md

 ### Definition of MVP
-> _Provide a simple description of the Minimum Viable Product._
 The MVP includes minimal authentication for customer and e-store owner to login and logout, customer functionality for purchasing flags, inventory management, data persistence, and two extra 10% features which for this project were flag tags for filtered search and customizable flags for the user.

 ### MVP Features
-> _Provide a list of top-level Epics and/or Stories of the MVP._
 Users should be able to login with a username and password.
 If they are a customer, they will have a customer login so they can be brought to their own page with their own shopping cart.
 If they are the owner, they will have an admin login.
 The customers should be able to view and search the inventory of flags, add and remove flags from their shopping cart, and proceed to checkout to purchase the flags.
 The owner of the e-store should be able to add,

 ### Roadmap of Enhancements
-> _Provide a list of top-level features in the order you plan to consider them._
 Flags should also be equipped with filters.
 The owner should be able to add and remove filters from a flag.
 Users should be able to see a list of filters on the flags page, and they should be able to select the filters in order to narrow down the amount of flags.
 It was decided that the filters for the flags would be the flag colors.
 Users should be able to create their own custom flags and purchase it, accordingly.
 One can select specific options and pick from various shapes/templates for their custom flag.
 We originally planned to make it so that users can save their custom flags, but we believed that was out of scope for us.